iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 Block of the Month, Block of the Week, Stitch-Along FAQ

-Applies to events hosted here on Fandom in Stitches.
+This applies to events hosted here on Fandom in Stitches.

 BOM=Block of the Month (Pattern Posted Monthly)